Our mission

 Equity is our north star

-SHCLA creates healthy and empowering living environments for individuals and families living with mental health challenges and very low incomes by:
+SHCLA creates healthy and empowering living environments for individuals living with mental health challenges and very low incomes by:

 • Honoring each resident's truth

-• Having everyone at the table—peers, family members, supportive service providers and housing providers
+• Having everyone at the table—peers, government partners, family members, supportive service providers and housing providers

 • Ensuring that the voice of residents is heard, and requests and ideas for changes are acted upon

-• Removing the sense of "othering" so that we all sense belonging
+• Removing the sense of "othering" to foster a sense of belonging

 CTA link goes here